This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you should know

-- Video-assisted thoracoscopic (thor-ah-KOS-kah-pik) surgery (VATS) is surgery done to look inside your chest using a video scope.
+Video-assisted thoracoscopic surgery (VATS) is surgery to look at your lung with a scope.
+A scope is a long tube with a camera on the end.
 VATS is usually done to diagnose or treat conditions of the lungs and pleura (thin lining covering the lungs).
 These conditions include infections, cancer, and too much air or fluid in the chest cavity.
-VATS may also be done to give medicines directly to the lungs or do a biopsy (take tissue samples).
-Your caregiver may also remove small lung nodules (lumps) or a portion of the lung using this surgery.
-VATS may also diagnose conditions of the spine or esophagus.

 The week before your surgery: